McNamara84/elmo/README.md

   Name of the funding provider.
   - Data type: String
-  - Occourence: 0-1
+  - Occurence: 0-1, if Funding Reference is specified, then funderName is mandatory.
   - The corresponding field in the database where the value is stored is called: `funder` in the `Funding_Reference` table.
-  - Restrictions: If Funding Reference is specified, then funderName is mandatory.
-Selection from CrossRef funders list is possible, as well as free text
+  - Restrictions: Selection from CrossRef funders list is possible, as well as free text
   - Scheme: DataCite 4.5
   - Example values: `Gordon and Betty Moore Foundation`, `Ford Foundation`

 - *hiddenField: funderId*

-  Uniquely identifies a funding entity, using Crossrefs' [Funder Registry] (https://www.crossref.org/services/funder-registry/)
+  Uniquely identifies a funding entity, using Crossrefs' [Funder Registry](https://www.crossref.org/services/funder-registry/)
   - Data type: String
-  - Occourence: 0-1
+  - Occurence: 0-1
   - The corresponding field in the database where the value is stored is called: `funderId` in the `Funding_Reference` table.
   - Restrictions: is automatically saved, if a funder is selected from the dropdown list
   - Scheme: DataCite 4.5